rkyzk/poetry-2023/README.md

 - HTML, CSS, JavaScript
 - React.js
-- Bootstrap.js
+- React Bootstrap

 ## Each Part and Function in Detail

 **Logo**

-- The logo is placed at the top left corner of the page, and it links to the home page.
+- The logo appears at the top left corner of the page, and it links to the home page.

 **Navigation Bars**